nzunigag/nzunigag.github.io/_posts/2020-05-22-Costa-Rica.md

 categories: [Travel]
 ---

-I want to share with you my top 10 reasons to visit Costa Rica.
+I want to share with you my top 10 reasons to visit Costa Rica:

 1. Among the top 15 of the happiest countries in the world
 2. No army since 1948 (70+ years)